 - LGBP.
 Local Gabor Binary Pattern is coupled with Kullback-Leibler Divergence (KLD) to estimate probability of occluded and non-occluded parts of a face, multiscale image conversion, histogram calculation for every local component, etc.

-Other techniques are based on subspace learning, Selective Local Non-Negative Matrix Factorization (S-LNMF), Posterior Union Model (PUM), and so forth.
+Other face liveness detection techniques are based on subspace learning, Selective Local Non-Negative Matrix Factorization (S-LNMF), Posterior Union Model (PUM), and so forth.

 Fractal Based Methods